SquareGPS/navixy-api/docs/backend-api/resources/commons/user/password.md

 ---
 title: User password
-description: Contains API calls to interact with users' passwords.
+description: Contains API calls to change and set users' passwords.
 ---

 # User password

-Contains API calls to interact with users' passwords.

 API path: `/user/password`.

+Contains API calls to change and set users' passwords.

 ### change

 Changes password of user with the provided session hash (it is contained in a password restore link from email sent to user by user/restore_password.

-**NOTE:** this call will receive only session hash from a password restore email.
-Any other hash will result in result error code 4 (user not found or session ended).
+!!! note "This call will receive only session hash from a password restore email.
+Any other hash will result in result error code 4 (user not found or session ended)."

 #### parameters